wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 * Some SDKs automatically collect and report metrics and histograms from your application's runtime system.
 The specific metrics depend on the programming language.

 Sample use case:
 * Suppose you have a microservice with a critical backend operation that writes to a proprietary database.
 Even though you've used a framework-specific SDK to instrument the RESTful APIs, you'd also like to track how many database writes are performed.
-You can use a metrics-collection SDK to instrument the write operation to maintain a count.
+You can use a metrics-collection SDK to instrument the write operation with a counter.

 ## SDKs For Collecting Trace Data